Our Community

 Founder & Managing Director

-Previously, Zach served as an Associate Director at Wild Earth, where he led the WE Middle School initiative in collaboration with the New York School System in the Kingston, NY area, making the natural world more accessible to students.
-His work focused on supporting BIPOC students and marginalized communities, with an emphasis on social-emotional learning and nature-based skills.
-Over his career, Zach has worked with approximately 4,000 to 5,000 students from Kindergarten to 8th grade.
-He also oversaw the WE Summer Camp Program, providing a more immersive experience in nature.
+Previously, Zach served as Associate Director at Wild Earth, where he spearheaded the WE Middle School initiative, working directly in the field with the Kingston, NY school system to make the natural world more accessible to students.
+As the primary driver of the program’s day-to-day relationships and on-the-ground approach, Zach shaped how its focus on supporting BIPOC students and marginalized communities was put into practice, centering social-emotional learning and nature-based skills as core teaching methods.
+Over his career, Zach has worked directly with over 15,000 students from Kindergarten through 8th grade.
+He also designed and oversaw the WE Summer Camp Program, creating a more immersive nature-based experience for participants.

 When he is not working with community groups, Zach dedicates time to self-growth.
 He has traveled to 34 countries, broadening his worldview while connecting with and learning from various cultures.
-Zach obtained his Bachelor's degree in Global Environmental Studies from Clark University and is committed to ongoing education, obtaining numerous certifications, including WFA, WFR, and New York Water Safety certification, with plans to become a NY state guide soon.
+Zach obtained his Bachelor’s degree in Global Environmental Studies from Clark University and is committed to ongoing education, obtaining numerous certifications, including WFR (Via NOLS), NYS Licensed Guide, and New York Water Safety certification.
+He also works with the Orange County Water Authority, teaching conservation education programs.
 Zach enjoys a wide range of hobbies, including traveling, cooking, photography, mountain biking, surfing, snowboarding, and scuba diving.

 Caleb Mercado